KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## MMM-json by DanielHabenicht

 1. found 'Magic Mirror' in file `MMM-json.js`: Replace it with `MagicMirror²`
-2. found 'node-fetch' in file `changelog.md`: Replace it with built-in fetch.
-3. found 'Magic Mirror' in file `configuration.md`: Replace it with `MagicMirror²`
+2. found 'Magic Mirror' in file `configuration.md`: Replace it with `MagicMirror²`
-4. found 'node-fetch' in file `configuration.md`: Replace it with built-in fetch.
+3. found 'node-fetch' in file `configuration.md`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-6. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
+5. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-7. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+6. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## MMM-json-feed by amcolash